 Dewan Tatum’s veganism goes beyond her diet and extends to fashion and beauty.
 In a video for PETA, she explains the horrors of “exotic skin” products—purses, shoes, etc., made with the skins of snakes, alligators, and other reptiles—and urges viewers to opt for faux alternatives: “There are a lot of different things you can find.
 You just have to ask.
 Not only are you helping animals and not promoting cruelty, you’re saving money.”

 Health is another motivator for Dewan Tatum’s veganism.
 “After going vegan, I felt so much better.
-My skin cleared up, I had a ton more energy, and I just felt clearer in the head,” she reported to Natural Health.
+My skin cleared up, I had a ton more energy, and I just felt clearer in the head,” she said.